-- In 2016, Columbia was ranked as the number one place to live in the U.S.2
+- In 2016, Columbia was ranked as the number one place to live in the U.S.

-- As of 2018, almost 40 percent of the adult population of Maryland held a bachelor's degree.1
+- Almost 40 percent of the adult population of Maryland held a bachelor's degree.

-- As of 2017, Maryland had the highest median household income of any state.
-In fact, it was 32 percent higher than the national median.1
+- As of 2018, Maryland had the highest median household income of any state.
+In fact, it was over 34 percent higher than the national median.

-- In 2017, the state had the second-lowest poverty rate in the nation.1
+- In 2017, the state had the second-lowest poverty rate in the nation.

-- Maryland has the highest concentration of employed doctoral engineers and scientists in the country as well as the second-highest percentage of technical and professional workers of all U.S. states.3
+- According to the Maryland Department of Commerce (MDOC), Maryland has the highest concentration of employed doctoral engineers and scientists in the country as well as one of the highest percentages of technical and professional workers of all U.S. states.

-- From 2016 to 2026, it is estimated that there will be more than three million job openings to fill across all occupational fields.4
+- From 2016 to 2026, the Maryland Department of Labor estimates that there will be more than three million job openings to fill across all occupational fields.

 Maryland offers something for everyone.
 The state has a deep history that is reflected in the arts, culture, and music scenes.
 Foodies are impressed with the culinary experiences—from the ocean to the mountains—that include several microbreweries and wineries.
 There are outdoor adventures almost everywhere you turn whether you love kayaking, hiking, skiing, or anything in between.
 And sports enthusiasts are rarely bored with events that include professional baseball, football, basketball, hockey, soccer, tennis, golf, and even sailing regattas.

 You can benefit from the state's diverse economic landscape that can provide opportunities in everything from health care and social assistance to scientific and technical services to leisure and hospitality to professional and business services.
 You have many options to consider.